 MRI, or magnetic resonance imaging, is a test that produces very clear pictures, or images, of the human body without the use of X-rays.
 Instead, MRI uses a large magnet, radio waves, and a computer to produce these images.

-Is a MRI Exam Safe for Parkinson's Disease?
+Is an MRI Exam Safe for Parkinson's Disease?

-Some conditions may make a MRI exam inadvisable.
+Some conditions may make an MRI exam inadvisable.
+Others mean that precautions need to be taken.
 Tell your doctor if you have any of the following conditions:

 - Heart pacemaker